mrkschan/platformsh-examples/README.md

 ### Drupal

-[DEPRECATED] Drupal examples can be found on the [platformsh-example-drupal](https://github.com/platformsh/platformsh-example-drupal) GitHub repository.
+[DEPRECATED] The Drupal examples have moved to the [platformsh-example-drupal](https://github.com/platformsh/platformsh-example-drupal) GitHub repository.

 ### Symfony

-[DEPRECATED] Symfony examples can be found on the [platformsh-example-symfony](https://github.com/platformsh/platformsh-example-symfony) GitHub repository.
+[DEPRECATED] The Symfony examples have moved to the [platformsh-example-symfony](https://github.com/platformsh/platformsh-example-symfony) GitHub repository.

 ### Misc